MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

 ## Before you begin

-In previous tutorial step a basic web hosting page was created.
-Have the hosting web page open for editing.
+In previous tutorial step a basic web page was created.
+Have the web page open for editing.

 ```html
 <html>